Frequently asked questions (FAQ's) when applying for AMHSW status

 I attained CPD accreditation when I first joined the AASW many years ago, is this sufficient to meet the requirements for AMHSW?

 No. An applicant must meet the CPD requirements for the current or preceding year in which they submit their application for AMHSW.
-For example if an applicant were to apply for AMHSW in August 2013, the applicant must meet the CPD requirements for the preceding membership cycle (financial year) from July 2012 to June 2013.
+For example, if you are applying today, you must meet the CPD requirements for the previous financial year or the current financial year.
+A financial year runs from July to June.
 Becoming a CPD accredited member is a tangible way to demonstrate commitment to ongoing development and education.
 It is also an ongoing requirement for maintaining AMHSW status.
+You must continue to meet your CPD requirements each year and log them in the AASW Membership Portal.
 Please refer to the CPD section of the website for further details.

-Social workers interested in applying for AMHSW status must demonstrate they have met the Accredited Mental Health Social Worker Continuing Professional Goal.
+Social workers interested in applying for AMHSW status must demonstrate they have met the Accredited Mental Health Social Worker Continuing Professional Development Goals.
 For further information please refer to the CPD section of the website.
 Goals are currently allocated to you by the system.
-If you do not appear to have the Accredited Mental Health Social Worker goal visible, please email firstname.lastname@example.org and request it to be added.
+If you do not have the Applying for Accredited Mental Health Social Worker goal visible, please email email@example.com and request that it be added.

-Yes, applicants can complete a log of their CPD online, through their AASW membership.
+Applicants must log their CPD online through their AASW membership portal.
 To do this you need to log in using your membership details and password and select the option 'My CPD Record'.
-The CPD Policy has been updated effective 1 July 2015.
-Should you be applying after this date you will need to demonstrate that you have met the Accredited Mental Health Social Worker CPD requirements (for the previous or current financial year).
+The CPD Policy has been updated effective 15 July 2020.
+You will need to demonstrate that you have met the Accredited Mental Health Social Worker CPD requirements (for the previous or current financial year).
 The goal will say status "Achieved" when you have entered the required activities and number of hours.
 If you are having difficulties achieving the requirements, please review the CPD policy and the CPD Record User Guide.
-Or you can contact us by emailing email@example.com
+Or you can contact us by emailing firstname.lastname@example.org

 I have been on maternity/paternity leave for the past 12 months.
 How do I meet the CPD requirements?

 Social workers are considered to have worked in the mental health field if they can demonstrate they have covered areas in the Practice Standards for Mental Health Social Workers 2014.
-Among other things, this would necessitate social workers showing that they have a specific knowledge about mental illness and serious mental health problems, and involved in the assessment and planning of clients with mental disorders or dual diagnosis.
-Where the applicant has worked in a field that they consider to be highly related to mental health, the applicant will need to make a case to demonstrate the relevance.
+Among other things, this would necessitate social workers showing that they have a specific knowledge about mental illness and serious mental health problems, and are involved in the assessment, planning and interventions with clients with mental disorders or dual diagnosis.
+Where the applicant has worked in a field that they consider to be highly related to mental health, the applicant will need to make a case to demonstrate the relevance and the use of focussed psychological strategies (FPS).
+Applicants should refer to the AMHSW criteria and eligibility which provides detailed information as to what is considered a mental health setting/field for the purposes of the AMHSW credential.

 I have been working part time since I graduated 2 years ago, does that meet the requirements for AMHSW status?

 The AASW would recommend social workers obtain supervision from an experienced social work supervisor.
 For the purposes of this assessment however, it is not mandatory to receive supervision from a social worker supervisor.
 The person who completes the referee statement also does not have to be a social worker.
-Please see the criteria and application form for further details.
+Applicants should be able to show that they have been formally supervised, in line with the AASW Supervision Standards 2014.
+Generally, supervisors should have a higher level of practice experience than their supervisees and should have some training in supervision.
+For the purposes of this assessment, the supervisor or employer does not necessarily need to have a social work background but should have provided the applicant/supervisee with appraisal and assessment in relation to practice in a mental health field (i.e.: psychologist, medical practitioner or a mental health nurse).

 Application process questions

-You should document to the best of your ability the supervision you have received within the place of work along with any external supervision.
+You should document to the best of your ability the supervision you have received within your place of work along with any external supervision.

 Focussed Psychological Strategies are specific mental health care treatment strategies derived from evidence based psychological therapies.
 FPS have been shown to integrate the best research evidence of clinical effectiveness with the majority of mental health disorders.
 Medicare Australia specify FPS are to be used when allied health professionals (including social workers) utilise the Medicare rebate.
-Please see the criteria and application form for further details.
+Please see the CPD requirements for AMHSWs for the list of FPS or see the Department of Health for further information.

 What kind of information should be included when describing 'demonstrated clinical social work practice' in criteria 5?

-Applicants are required to describe how and why they would utilise FPS when working with a client.
-Applicants are required to select two case studies, from the provided selection, and discuss the: assessment process; the treatment plan; the knowledge and theory the social worker would employ when working with the client and what FPS would be used to support the client.
+Criterion 5 requires applicants to describe how and why they would utilise FPS when working with a client through the completion of two case studies, from the provided selection, and discuss the: assessment process; the treatment plan; the knowledge and theory the social worker would employ when working with the client and what FPS would be used to support the client.
+Please see the case study activity webpage for further information.

 I mainly use Narrative therapy in my practice.
 Is this acceptable under the FPS guidelines specified by Medicare Australia?